cube3power/atsd/configuration/entity_views.md

 ---|---
 Type | Column type.
 Header | Column name.
-Value | Applicable to 'Entity Tag', 'Property Tag', and 'Series Value' [column types](#column-types).
+Value | Applicable to 'Entity Tag', 'Property Tag', 'Series Value' and 'Last Insert' [column types](#column-types).
 Contains entity tag name, [property search expression](../rule-engine/property-search.md) or metric name respectively.
 Link | Specifies if the cell value should also be clickable as a link.
 See [Links](#links) options.
 Link Label | Text value displayed for the link.
 If `icon-` is specified, the text is replaced with an [icon](http://getbootstrap.com/2.3.2/base-css.html#icons), such as `icon-search`.
 If Link is set to 'Entity Property', the text is resolved to the property expression value.
 Link Template | Path to a page in the user interface with support for placeholders: `${entity}` and `${value}` (current cell value).
-Formatting | A [function](../rule-engine/functions.md#formatting-functions) to round numbers or to convert units, for example `formatNumber(value, "0.0")`.
+Formatting | A [function](#formatting) or an expression to round numbers and convert units.

 ### Column Types

 **Name** | **Description**
 ---|---
+Enabled Column | Entity status.
 Entity Tag | Name of the entity tag.
-Property Tag | [Property search expression](../rule-engine/property-search.md) in the format of `type:{key-name=key-value}:tag-name`.
+Property Tag | [Property search expression](../rule-engine/property-search.md) in the format of `type:[{key-name=key-value}]:tag-name`.
-Series Value | Name of the metric for which the last value for this entity will be displayed.<br>If multiple series match the specified metric and entity, the value for first one will be displayed.
+Series Value | Name of the metric for which the last value for this entity will be displayed.<br>If multiple series match the specified metric and entity, the value for the latest series will be displayed.
 Name Column | Entity name with a link to the editor page for the entity.
 Label Column | Entity label with a link to the editor page for the entity.
+Portals Column | Link to the portals page for the entity.
 Properties Column | Link to the properties page for the entity.
-Metric Column | Last insert date for the entity with a link to the list of last insert dates by metric.
+Last Insert | Last insert date for all or one metric collected by the entity with a link to the last insert table.<br>If the column value is not specified, the last insert date is calculated for all metrics.
+The column value accepts settings in the format of `metric:[lag]`, where the optional `lag` parameter denotes the maximum delay in seconds.
+If the last insert date for the entity is before `now - lag`, the cell is highlighted with orange background.
-Enabled Column | Entity status.

 ### Links